 Peer-to-peer discussion and critique form the heart of Berkeley’s MFA Program.
-Students are expected to make their own work, respond to their classmates’ work, and learn to speak and write thoughtfully about both.
-Students have the opportunity to teach in the second year, mentored and closely supported by a faculty member.
-Exhibitions in the first and second year of study demand that students maintain a rigorous pace of creative research and establish a professional art practice.
+Students respond to their classmates’ work and learn to think, speak, and write critically about art’s functions and possibilities.
+A Visiting Artist Lecture Series, along with studio visits, offers graduate students the chance to connect with internationally-known artists.
+Students also have opportunities to teach, and they are mentored and closely supported by a faculty member.
+Exhibitions in the first and second year of study require students to maintain a rigorous pace of creative research and establish a professional art practice.
 The final thesis exhibition, completed after the second year of study, is held at the Berkeley Art Museum.

 Source: Berkeley Academic Guide